 Fees are payable at registration for each term.
 There is a nonrefundable basic entry fee of \$300.
-In addition, tuition of \$1,824 per seminar is charged for all courses, including the final project, each valued at six credits.
-A graduation fee of \$400 is assessed of each candidate prior to the commencement at which the degree is conferred.
-This non-refundable fee covers graduation expenses, the style editor for the final project, and preservation of the project through ProQuest.
+In addition, tuition of \$1,940 per seminar is charged for all courses, including the final project, each valued at six credits.
+A travel seminar fee for room and board will be charged in addition to tuition for the term in which it is taken.
+The travel seminar fee may fluctuate depending on the location of the seminar; the fee is communicated by the Office for Ministerial Formation and Adanced Studies prior to registration.